EmmanuelKasper/mck/README.md

 To build the distribution:

 ```
-make
+pmake
 ```

-To copy all the stuff in the first partition of a TOS/DOS disk image named 1GB.img:
+To create an Atari AHDI partitioned disk image with the distribution

 ```
-make install
+pmake install
 ```

-To copy all the stuff in a partition mounted on /stmint, call
+To copy the distribution in a partition mounted on /stmint, call
 ```
-make cardinstall
+pmake cardinstall
 ```

 ## Roadmap / Status